MateuszJanda/netris-ai-robot/README.md

 # DQN for Netris

+The ultimate goal of this project is to create competitive network that can play with all seven tetrominoes, what could be difficult problem[5](https://arxiv.org/pdf/1905.01652.pdf).

+Current status:
 - Experiment 3.
-For single tetrimino "I" model achieved target after 2000 episodes.
+For single tetrimino/piece "I" model achieved target after 2000 episodes.
 - Experiment 9.
-For two tetriminos "I" and "O" model achieved target after 4973 episodes.
-To support learning Netris solver was used.
+For two tetriminos/pieces "I" and "O" model achieved target after 4973 episodes.
+To accelerate learning Netris solver was used, also more layers was used than in model from experiment 3.
+What is interesting client never rotate given tetrimino.

 <p align="center">
 <img src="./gallery/demo.gif"/>